Tale of the Mummy: Plot

-Riley, now believing whatever Brad told him, takes part in a ritual where Brad's dead body shows them the possible location Sam might be held hostage, an unfinished construction site.
-Meanwhile, bound with rags, Sam frees herself and stumbles upon a room where a huge nest made of gauze forms a "cocoon" with dead bodies of Talos' victims lying around.
+Riley, now believing Brad, takes part in a ritual where Brad's dead body shows them the possible location Sam might be held hostage: an unfinished construction site.
+Meanwhile, Sam frees herself and stumbles upon a room where a huge nest made of gauze forms a "cocoon" accompanied by the dead bodies of Talos' victims.
 As she watches, a horrifying mummy comes out from the cocoon, which quickly evolves into the true form of Talos with only the heart missing.

-Riley and his group arrive at the construction site with eighteen minutes remaining before the planets align, and Talos regains his physical immortality.
+Riley and his group arrive at the construction site with only minutes remaining before the planets align, and Talos regains his physical immortality.
 Riley and Claire separate from Butros and Professor Marcus.
-The latter encounter Talos who manipulates Marcus into killing Butros by strangling her.
+The latter encounters Talos who manipulates Marcus into killing Butros by strangling her.
 Meanwhile, Claire falls down and gravely injures her leg, forcing Riley to go forward without her.
-Somewhere else, Claire comes to Professor Marcus and, after a brief conversation, kills him by stabbing him with a scalpel, suggesting Talos manipulated Claire into killing Professor Marcus.
+Professor Marcus finds Claire, who kills him after Talos manipulates her.

-Riley finds Sam bound hands and foot, and Talos intercepts them.
-Sam begs Riley to kill her, which he does by shooting her to stop Talos from achieving what he wants.
-But, Riley himself is the reincarnation of Nefriama, and his heart is what Talos wants, for which he used Sam to lure him to the right place at the right time.
-Claire appears and takes out Riley's heart which Talos stuffs within himself just as the planets align.
+Riley finds Sam as Talos intercepts them.
+Sam begs Riley to kill her, which he reluctantly does.
+However, Riley is revealed as the reincarnation of Nefriama and it was his heart that Talos wanted, using Sam to lure him.
+Claire appears and takes out Riley's heart which Talos assimilates within himself just as the planets align.

-The police arrive and pull out four dead bodies and a hysterical Claire.
+The police arrive and pull out four dead bodies along with a now hysterical Claire, with the evidence pointing to her as the killer for the authorities.
 Elsewhere in London, the newly reborn Talos is shown disguised as Riley.